 Relactate/induce lactation by breastfeeding

 The easiest way to bring in a milk supply is through a baby suckling at the breast.
 The more often a baby suckles at your breast, the more likely your breasts will make milk.
-As a first step, try putting your baby to the breast to see if she is happy to suck.
-If she suckles at all it is a good sign, but if she won’t it does not mean that you should give up the idea.
+As a first step, try putting your baby to the breast to see if they are happy to suck.
+If they suckle at all it is a good sign, but if they won’t it does not mean that you should give up the idea.
 There are many other things you can try to help your baby to breastfeed: